mohanaraman29/Excel-Project/README.md

 #### Objective: This tree map will display loan metrics categorized by different home ownership statuses, allowing for a hierarchical view of how home ownership impacts loan applications and disbursements.

+# Conclusion
+The dashboard helped the business make strategic decisions related to the Good Loan Application, Bad Loan Applications and Overall Toatal Loan Application by the Customers.